Edward Terry Sanford: Death

 Justice Sanford unexpectedly died on March 8, 1930, of uremic poisoning following a dental extraction in Washington, D.C., just a few hours before Chief Justice William Howard Taft, who had retired five weeks earlier.
 As it was customary for members of the Court to attend the funeral of deceased members, that posed a "logistical nightmare" because of the immediate travel from Knoxville for Sanford's funeral to Washington for Taft's funeral.
 As had been the case in their careers, Taft's death overshadowed Sanford's demise.
 Sanford is interred at Greenwood Cemetery in Knoxville.

 Legacy

 In 1894, Sanford was chosen to deliver the centennial address at his alma mater, the University of Tennessee.
 The address, which discussed the institution's history, was published the following year as Blount College and the University of Tennessee: An Historical Address.
 Sanford's papers are located at various institutions in Tennessee.
 Sanford was an active member of Civitan International.
+And he may have been the inspiration for Ernest Lawrence Thayer's poetical tragic hero in Casey at the Bat.
 He is one of six Tennesseans who have served on the Supreme Court.